Rutabaga: Poland

-During the difficult days of World War II, rutabaga and rutabaga juice were an important part of the local diet, and were consumed en masse.
+During the difficult days of World War II, rutabaga and rutabaga juice were an important part of the local diet, and were consumed in large quantities.

 Scandinavia

 Sweden and Norway

-In Sweden and Norway, rutabaga is cooked with potato and sometimes carrot, and mashed with butter and either stock or, occasionally, milk or cream, to create a puree called rotmos (Swedish, literally: root mash) or kålrabistappe (Norwegian).
+In Sweden and Norway, rutabaga is cooked with potato and sometimes carrot, and mashed with butter and either stock or, occasionally, milk or cream, to create a puree called rotmos (Swedish, literally 'root mash') or kålrabistappe (Norwegian).
 Onion is occasionally added.
 In Norway, kålrabistappe is an obligatory accompaniment to many festive dishes, including smalahove, pinnekjøtt, raspeball and salted herring.
 In Sweden, rotmos is often eaten together with cured and boiled ham hock, accompanied by mustard.
 This classic Swedish dish is called fläsklägg med rotmos.

 Finland

 Finns eat and cook rutabaga in a variety of ways.
 Rutabaga is the major ingredient in the popular Christmas dish lanttulaatikko (rutabaga casserole), one of the three main casseroles served during Finnish Christmas, alongside the potato and carrot casseroles.

 Uncooked and thinly julienned rutabaga is often served as a side dish salad in school and workplace lunches.
 Raisins or canned pineapple in light syrup are often added to the rutabaga salad.
 Sometimes, thinly sliced raw carrots are mixed with rutabaga.

 Finns use rutabaga in most dishes that call for a root vegetable.
-Many Finnish soup bases consist of potatoes, carrots and rutabagas.
+Many Finnish soup bases consist of potatoes, carrots, and rutabagas.